imagineLife/big-site/content/mongo/performance/indexes.md

 ```

 the explain output has other details to notice that the `executionStats.totalKeysExamined` is 0: this did an in-memory sort. all docs were read in memory, then in-memory sort was done by last_name.

+- sort can be ascending OR descending and still leverage the index (_when using a single-filed index_)
+- filtering and sorting can be done and still leverage the index

 ## Forcing Indexes with hint